ufal/clarin-sp-aaggregator/README.md

 ## ACL localhost with application overrides

 Put ip of the SP to ACL and use the whole hostname to get assertions.

+## Everything works but I do not see entries in the aaggregator

+Check your timezone!